Tidy data

 unit of analysis [my term, not Wickham’s]:

-• What each row represents in a dataset (referring to physical layout of dataset).
+• What each row represents in a dataset (referring to the physical layout of the dataset).

 Examples of different units of analysis: